Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 - Created by the experts at the Home Buying Institute

-- Authored by a long-time real estate analyst
+- Authored by a long-time Florida housing market analyst

 - Offers exclusive insights you won’t find elsewhere

-- It’s an easy way to keep up with the real estate market
+- An easy way to keep up with the real estate market

 Click here to subscribe or send your questions to editor@homebuyinginstitute.com.